How Venezuela got here: a timeline of the political crisis

 FEBRUARY 2018: Mediation talks between the government and the opposition collapse amid disagreement over the timing of the next presidential election.
 The government announces the vote will be held in the first half of the year, and the main opposition parties pledge to boycott.

-JANUARY 2019: Guaido swears himself in as interim president at the opposition’s largest rally since 2017.
-He is almost instantly recognized as the country’s legitimate president by the United States and many of Venezuela’s neighbors.
+JANUARY 2019: Guaido swears himself in here as interim president at the opposition's largest rally since 2017.
+He is recognized as the country's legitimate president by the United States and many of Venezuela's neighbors.

+JANUARY 2019: The United States implements sanctions here preventing state oil company PDVSA from collecting proceeds on crude exports to U.S. refineries, cutting off the main source of Venezuelan government revenue to place pressure on Maduro to step aside in favor of Guaido.